HEIG-VD-WEB/web-course/docs/practical-works/practical-work-2/index.md

 ## Objectives

-Prove that you can create a dynamic website using PHP.
+Prove that you can create a dynamic website using PHP with a database.
+You will have to create a website that allows you to manage a dataset.
+The dataset can be anything you want (e.g., a list of books, a list of movies, a list of students, etc.).

 ## Group composition